Rirsc/rirsc.github.io/content/pages/etc/log.md

 showdate: false
 ---

 My attempt to list some personal and professional stuff I've made since ~~2020~~ 2018 (I will try to go further in time one day).
-For a cherry-picked selection of my main 3D career, visit my [other portfolio](https://www.rirsc.xyz/)

 ## 2024